-EMERGENCY OVERVIEW: Product Description: This product is a white to off-white, odorless ointment.
-Health Hazards: Employees administering the product should not experience adverse effects if handled properly.
-The chief health hazard associated with exposure during normal use and handling is the potential for irritation of contaminated skin.
-Individuals who have had allergic reactions to products containing the active ingredient, Mupirocin (or any other components of this product) may experience allergic reactions to this product.
+EMERGENCY OVERVIEW: Product Description: This product is a white ointment with a petroleum jelly odor.
+Health Hazards: The chief health hazard associated with exposure during normal use and handling is the potential for mild irritation of contaminated skin.
+Individuals who have had allergic reactions to products containing the active ingredient, Zinc Oxide, or any other components of this product may experience allergic reactions to this product.
 Flammability Hazards: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and zinc compounds).
 Reactivity Hazards: This product is not reactive.
 Environmental Hazards: This product has not been tested for environmental effects.
-Emergency Considerations: Emergency responders should wear appropriate protection for situations to which they respond.
+Emergency Considerations: Emergency responders should wear appropriate protection for situation to which they respond.